Emma Greenwell

-Emma Greenwell (born January 14, 1989) is an American-born English actress.
-She made her acting debut as Mandy Milkovich in the second season of the Showtime comedy-drama Shameless (2012–2016), appearing as a series regular in the third and fourth seasons.
+Emma Greenwell (born 14 January 1989) is an American-born English actress.
+She made her acting debut as Mandy Milkovich in the second season of the Showtime comedy-drama Shameless (2012–2016), then appearing as a series regular in the third and fourth seasons, after taking over the role from Jane Levy.
 Greenwell also appeared as a series regular on the Hulu drama The Path (2016–2018) and headlined the Starz miniseries The Rook in 2019.

 Personal life

 Greenwell was born in Greenwich, Connecticut, to a French mother and an English father.
 The family moved back to London's South Kensington neighbourhood before her second birthday.
 She attended the London Academy of Music and Dramatic Art for a year.
 Greenwell said it was good, but it made her realise she did not want to go to drama school before trying her luck at a pilot season in Los Angeles, California.
 Shameless, the Emmy-winning Showtime drama, was her first job.
 She booked it when she was 22.
 Prior to that she was planning on returning to London.
 Booking Shameless forced her to rent a car and find an apartment, so she did not return to London for nine months.

 Greenwell is married and the couple have a child together.